 “House of Frankenstein” (1944) and “House of Dracula” (1945) are Universal’s Monster Rally films.
 The direct involvement of members of the Frankenstein family has come to an end.
 In “House of Frankenstein” Boris Karloff portrayed Dr. Gustav Neimann, a disciple of Henry Frankenstein’s who, in his search for Frankenstein’s long-lost notebooks, visits the gutted ruins of the Frankenstein home.
 During the course of the film Neimann uses and abuses Daniel, a hunchbacked killer who aids Neimann in his escape from a prison for the criminally insane, Bruno Lampini, a carnival showman who claims to possess the skeleton of Count Dracula, Dracula himself, who Neimann revives and uses in the murder of an enemy, and Larry Talbot, who locates the coveted Frankenstein notebooks for Neimann but is cheated when Neimann refuses to operate on his brain to cure him of his lycanthropy.
 Neimann doesn’t get around to reviving the Frankenstein monster until the closing moments of the film, when mortally wounded by fed-up Daniel, the monster carries him into a nearby swamp to escape a posse of torch-wielding villagers.

 “House of Dracula” is a true outlier.
-John Carradine’s Baron Latos (aka: Count Dracula) is magically restored to life after being reduced to a skeleton in the previous outing, and now wants to be cured of his affliction, so he turns up at Onslow Stevens’ clinic where Larry Talbot is also looking for a cure.
-But Latos turns out to a very insincere patient and he repays Stevens’ altruism by infecting him with his own tainted blood.
-Now Stevens and Carradine want to revive the Frankenstein monster and Larry Talbot emerges as a hero, destroying Dracula.
+John Carradine’s Baron Latos (aka: Count Dracula) is magically restored to life after being reduced to a skeleton in the previous outing, and now wants to be cured of his affliction, so he turns up at Dr. Edelmann’s (Onslow Stevens) clinic where Larry Talbot is also looking for a cure.
+But Latos turns out to be a very insincere patient and he repays Edelmanns’ altruism by infecting him with his own tainted blood.
+It’s no surprise then when Edelmann returns the favor by exposing Latos to sunlight.
+Now Edelmann, transformed by Dracula/Latos’ blood into a Jekyll & Hyde type killer and fulfilling the movie’s promise of a Mad Doctor in its line-up of monsters, wants to revive the Frankenstein monster and Larry Talbot emerges as a hero, destroying both Edelmann and the newly-revived monster.
 As a sort of reward he’s cured of his lycanthropy–now he can live a happy life with Stevens’ beautiful blonde nurse–the same one that Carradine wanted to turn into a vampire.
-Once again, the monster comes to life for the last five or ten minutes of the movie to be dispatched by a posse of villagers.
+Once again, the monster comes to life for the last five or ten minutes of the movie to be dispatched by Larry and a posse of villagers.

 One would think after all this that the poor Frankenstein monster had earned a rest, but Universal, now Universal-International had one more indignity in store.
 Abbott & Costello had been the studio’s top comic attraction throughout the 1940s–why not mix the boys up with the monsters?
 Wow–what an idea!
 It can’t miss!

 In fact, it didn’t miss.
 Dracula was restored to life once more–this time played by Lugosi himself–poor Larry must have gotten a bum treatment at the House of Dracula because he’s back to being a werewolf–thus giving Lou endless opportunities to crack wise about guys turning into wolves when they see a pretty girl.
-Dracula still wants to control the moribund monster and Larry’s feud with Dracula continues unabated.
+Dracula now wants to control the moribund monster–perhaps Edelmann contacted him from the beyond–and Larry now has a new feud going feud with Dracula.
 The revived monster runs amok one last time, Dracula transforms into a bat, via some cool animation, and Larry the Wolf Man perishes clawing the bat in mid-air.
 Bud and Lou wind up in a rowboat where they encounter the invisible man, voiced by Vincent Price.